healeyj/healeyj.github.io/notes/blog/enable-exfat-macos11-ubuntu20.md

 related:
 ---

-# Enable exFAT on macOS 11.2 and Ubuntu 20.04

 ## Introduction

 In this tutorial we will set up enable exFAT compatibility on macOS 11.2 and Ubuntu 20.04.